common-voice/cv-sentence-extractor/README.md

 ]
 ```

-This will find words that glue two sentences and will add a space to un-glue them.
+First regex will find words that glue two sentences and will add a space to un-glue them.

-And will split a long sentence in two smaller.
+Second example will split long sentences in two smaller.
+Use it with caution, test if you are getting valuable sentences as splitting can introduce a lot of small duplicate sentences that get selected from the article instead of longer and more valuable sentences.

 ```
 Input: A sentence.Glued to another.